davebenson/doom4-walkthrough/README.md

 A Berserk Powerup has been placed for this fight.
 It starts with many Imps and also include a 3 Hell Knights, 2 Summoners, a Mancubus.
 It ends with a Hell Baron.

-Use the Blue Skull and jump into the red teleporter.
+Use the Blue Skull, and find immediately on the floor CODEX ENTRY "UAC Personnel / Olivia Pierce".

+Jump into the red teleporter.

 # Mission 11: The Necropolis